TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorbackupoperationinprogress.md

 3. On the vault dashboard menu, click **Backup Jobs** to display all the backup jobs

 	* If a backup job is in progress, wait for it to complete or cancel the backup job
-	* To cancel the backup job, right-click on the backup job and click **Cancel** or use [PowerShell](https://docs.microsoft.com/powershell/module/azurerm.backup/stop-azurermbackupjob?view=azurermps-6.13.0&viewFallbackFrom=azurermps-6.12.0).
+	* To cancel the backup job, right-click on the backup job and click **Cancel** or use [PowerShell](https://docs.microsoft.com/powershell/module/azurerm.backup/stop-azurermbackupjob?view=azurermps-6.13.0&viewFallbackFrom=azurermps-6.12.0)
-	* If you have reconfigured the backup in a different vault, then ensure there are no backup jobs running in the old vault.
-If it exists then cancel the backup job.
+	* If you have reconfigured the backup in a different vault, ensure there are no backup jobs running in the old vault

 4. Retry backup operation